 Basic PostgreSQL Tutorial

 First, you will learn how to query data from a single table using basic data selection techniques such as selecting columns, sorting result set, and filtering rows.
-Then, you will learn about the advanced data selection techniques such as joining multiple tables, using set operations and constructing the subquery.
-Finally, you will learn how to manage database table such as creating new tables and modifying tables’ structure.
+Then, you will learn about the advanced queries such as joining multiple tables, using set operations, and constructing the subquery.
+Finally, you will learn how to manage database tables such as creating new a table or modifying an existing table’s structure.